york-deng/adapterj/README.md

 <p>Table 1: The features and benefits of work with AdapterJ</p>
 </div>

-The [JMH benchmark for popular Java template engines](https://github.com/york-deng/template-benchmark) was forked from [mbosecke/template-benchmark](https://github.com/mbosecke/template-benchmark), no more changes only added support for AdapterJ.
+The [JMH benchmark for popular Java template engines](https://github.com/york-deng/template-benchmark) was forked from [mbosecke/template-benchmark](https://github.com/mbosecke/template-benchmark), no more modifications except for adding AdapterJ.

 The thinking of web application development based on AdapterJ is：```Write a static template file in standard HTML, and then you just need to adapt the data into the template in Java.```